- Are any of your degrees offered online?

 New Graduate Student Orientation is optional for most students, but some departments do require that their new students attend orientation.
 The Graduate School highly recommends attendance as well.
 It is not just to show you the campus or to help you get your new ID card.
 Orientation is a wonderful tool to introduce you to the unique aspects of being a graduate student as well as useful topics such as research ethics, graduate assistantships, and working with your advisor.

-Your new advisor should send an email to Michelle Bachelor (email@example.com) in the Graduate School to let her know that he/she has agreed to be your new advisor.
+Your new advisor should send an email to email@example.com in the Graduate School to let us know that he/she has agreed to be your new advisor.
 The email should include your name and ID number, your program of study, and your current advisor should be copied on the email as well so that we know he/she is agreeable to the change.

 The Master’s Program and Doctoral Program calendars are great tools to let you know at what times during your degree program you should submit certain forms.
-The current Master/Doctoral Program Calendar is located here.
+Please visit the current Master/Doctoral Program Calendar.